-The photoreceptors' AO imaging in CRD seen in AOSLO show disruption of its mosaic and increased cone spacing and rod spacing, as seen in Figure 6.
+The photoreceptor AO imaging in CRD seen in AOSLO shows disruption of its mosaic and increased cone spacing and rod spacing, as seen in Figure 6.
 The level of the changes increases with the age of the subject.
 The photoreceptors in CRD show higher spacing, lower density, and lack of waveguiding cones within atrophic regions.
-In the lowered-density regions, cone spacing measurements correlate with mfERG, microperimetry results and visual acuity changes [7, 13, 30, 32, 33].
+The lowered-density regions' cone spacing measurements correlate with mfERG, microperimetry results and visual acuity changes [7, 13, 30, 32, 33].

-The AOSLO imaging of the nine confirmed autosomal-dominant cone-rod dystrophy (AD-CRD) patients from the same family showed that the pattern of photoreceptor damage varies between the subjects with the same type of mutation, regardless of age [34].
+The AOSLO imaging of the nine AD-CRD (autosomaldominant cone-rod dystrophy) confirmed patients from the same family showed that the pattern of photoreceptor damage varies between the subjects with the same type of mutation, regardless of age [34].